Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 We will meet to blend learning, discussion, and playing games with reading, appreciating, and commenting on one another’s work as it is submitted for peer review.
 Writers are encouraged—but never required—to submit new pieces in any state of draftiness or readiness up to 2,000 words each week for peer reading and feedback.
 Our Collaborative Feedback method, developed here at Signum University, asks us to comment at the author's comfort level through a structured reader (not editor) response.
 We gather to encourage the story that the author wants to tell.
 Our philosophy of kindness first might just turn around your previous experience of writing groups.

-Note: A seat has been reserved in this module for a writer of traditionally marginalized identity.
-There is no form; simply write to [email protected] to identify yourself as someone who qualifies for and wishes to use this space in the writing group.
+A seat has been reserved in this module for any writer (especially a beginner) of marginalized identity to support them finding their voice.
+Please simply write to [email protected] to identify yourself if you wish to join the class.

-Egyptian Hieroglyphs 1 First in the Series Confirmed
+First in the Series

 Meeting Tuesdays and Thursdays at 9:00 PM Eastern for eight 1-hour sessions on April 4, 6, 11, 13, 18, 20, 25, 27

 The Hieroglyphics series will present students with a basic understanding of Egyptian hieroglyphs, grammar, and knowledge about how to proceed with further study.
 In this sequence of courses we will discuss how to translate steles that you are likely to encounter in museums, as well as their cultural significance.
-As student progress, the class will tackle more complex translation.
+As students progress, the class will tackle more complex translation.
 Each one-month module builds on the previous one, so students ready to learn Hieroglyphics will communicate with our Director and Professor Gaffney to make the right placement for everyone.

-Precepted by
+Precepted by Shawn Gaffney

-Malory's "Tristram and Isolde" Confirmed
+Le Morte Darthur: Looking for Love in Malory's "Tristram and Isolde"

 Meeting Wednesdays and Fridays at 2:00 PM Eastern for eight 1-hour sessions on April 5, 7, 12, 14, 19, 21, 26, 28.